 Teach basic commands

 It’s a great help if your students know basic commands, such as pass, take, point, look, find, stand up, sit down, come to the front, touch, go to, freeze, write, draw, spell, shhh, etc.

 To teach a new word, first you need to explain (or demonstrate) the meaning of that word.
 After that, you drill it with games so pupils remember it.
 For instance, to teach the word ‘pass,’ take an object and place it in a pupil’s hand.
 Take their arm and move the thing over to the child next door; indicate by pointing that the child is to take it.
 When they do, you repeat ‘pass’.
 Repeat this action with several pupils, saying the target word over and over.
 In this scenario, you need pupils to understand that the word is ‘pass’ and not ‘take’.
 Ask a pupil to pass a book, ‘Dan, pass the book to Flores.
 Flores, pass the book to Javier’.

-Once pupils understand the meaning of five or six new commands, drill them with a listening game, such as Jump the Line (from 176 English Language Games for Children).
-Simon Says is also a perfect game to drill commands.
+Once pupils understand the meaning of five or six new commands, drill them with a listening game, like Simon Says, which is a perfect game for commands.
 There’s a complicated variant for older pupils so they don’t get bored in my teen/adult games book.
 Enrich the game with words students already know, mixed in with the new words to keep their attention.

-If you have any questions, or would like to read more about teaching ESL to children, please visit my pages on teaching preschool, primary or teens and adults.
+If you have any questions or would like to read more about teaching ESL to children, please visit my pages on teaching preschool, primary or teens and adults.
 There are fun, effective games for all ages, in download from this website, or in paperback.
-Here is my Amazon Author page: Amazon.
+Here is my Amazon Author page: Shelley Ann Vernon’s ESL resources.
 You are welcome to contact me too, I love hearing from teachers.